-According to statistics taken from Optical Express’s website, around 24 million people around the world have had laser eye surgery to improve their eyesight.
+According to statistics, around 24 million people around the world have had laser eye surgery to improve their eyesight.
 The title is an umbrella term, referring to a variety of different techniques used to treat short-sightedness, long-sightedness and astigmatism.

 Laser Eye Surgery: The Basics

-Generally speaking, the surgery uses lasers to reshape your cornea; the transparent layer which covers the front of your eye.
-According to the NHS, here are four different types of surgery available:
+Generally speaking, the surgery uses lasers to reshape your cornea, the transparent layer which covers the front of your eye.
+According to the NHS, there are four different types of surgery available:

 - LASIK is the most common treatment, and corrects both long-sightedness and short-sightedness.
 If you’ve got a particularly high prescription, it might not be suitable for you.
 In this procedure, your surgeon will cut across your cornea, creating a flap which can be lifted up.
 They’ll then reshape the exposed area before replacing the flap.

-- This type of laser surgery is mainly reserved for those with low prescriptions, and doesn’t require a flap of tissue to be cut.
+- PRK or Photorefractive Keratectomy – This type of laser surgery is mainly reserved for those with low prescriptions and doesn’t require a flap of tissue to be cut.

-- LASEK is quite similar to PRK, but involved the surface layer of the cornea being kept in place as a flap.
+- LASEK is quite similar to PRK, but involves the surface layer of the cornea being kept in place as a flap.
 This is believed to help speed up the healing process.

 - Wavefront-guided LASIK.
 This is a bespoke form of LASIK that works on reducing naturally occurring irregularities in the eye, in addition to correcting your overall eyesight.